Lab: Clobbering DOM attributes to bypass HTML filters

 This lab uses the HTMLJanitor library, which is vulnerable to DOM clobbering.
-To solve this lab, construct a vector that bypasses the filter and uses DOM clobbering to inject a vector that alerts
+To solve this lab, construct a vector that bypasses the filter and uses DOM clobbering to inject a vector that calls the

 iframeto the body: